 For over two decades, I have been a teacher, co-learner, director, and artist in many different educational settings.
 Before opening Tulip Tree in 2010, I worked in private and public schools in Portland, the Bay Area, and Salt Lake City.
 I am a life-long learner, and continuing education is very important to me.
-As I embrace my role of mentor to teachers, I continue to learn about best practices of teaching through attending conferences, workshops, and educational offerings on a regular basis; as well as developing trainings and presentations based on our work at TTPS.
+As I embrace my role of mentor to teachers, I continue to learn about best practices of teaching through attending conferences, workshops, and educational offerings.
 In fall of 2016, I traveled with other Tulip Tree educators to the town of Reggio Emilia, Italy to see first-hand the wonder of their early learning environments.
-My current education is based on a four-year training in the Alexander Technique with Robyn Avalon at the Contemporary Alexander School.
+In my current educational journey, I am embarking on a four-year training in the Alexander Technique with Robyn Avalon at the Contemporary Alexander School.
 I am also currently a student in somatic exploration, music, and movement with various teachers in the Portland community.

 I have an MFA and a BFA in performing arts.
-My background and experience in fine arts profoundly impacts the work that I do as an educator.
-Exposure to the arts throughout a child’s educational journey is paramount to leading a life full of creativity, fostering collaborative prowess, developing an understanding of difference, and being open and willing to accept change as a positive force.
+My background in fine arts profoundly impacts the work that I do as an educator and mentor.
+Exposure to the arts throughout one’s life is paramount to leading a life full of creativity, fostering collaborative prowess, developing an understanding of difference, and being open and willing to accept change as a positive force.
 My arts background has greatly influenced my ability to remain flexible, and to be a creative problem-solver.
 I owe much gratitude to my incredible artistic mentors, who continue to teach me about growth, change, passion, and difference.
 My recent explorations in the arts have led me back into the choreographic process with local artists and musicians; and I am a current artist-in-residence at New Expressive Works in SE Portland.

 [Download my complete resume in PDF form, here.]